 - Lying on your back do a glute bridge, lifting your bum up off the ground, up and down 10-15 times for 3 sets, as pain allows

 - Active straight leg raises whilst lying on your back.
 Lift your leg up and down keeping the knee straight.
 Try to engage the core as you do these.
 Aim for 8-12 times, as pain allows.
 If possible, add an isometric hold for 5 seconds, if tolerable, for 2-3 sets

 - Place a ball between your legs while lying on your back and squeeze holding for about 5-10 seconds, as pain allows.
 Keep pain at a low level when doing these.
 You could do this 8-12 times for 3 sets.

 As the pain improves the exercises should progress in difficulty becoming more dynamic with the aim of returning you to your desired hobbies and activities.
 For example, walking lunge, bodyweight sumo squat, and adductor slide in standing.
-Later in the rehab programme plyometrics, neuromuscular control exercises and sport-specific drills should be incorporated.
+Later in the rehab programme plyometrics, advanced neuromuscular control exercises and sport-specific drills should be incorporated.

 Is it okay to run or train if I have a groin strain?

-Your physiotherapist will guide you back to your hobbies with a gradually phased programme.
+Your physiotherapist will guide you back to running with a gradually phased programme.
 I would recommend listening to your body.
 If you are in pain, reduce the amount you are doing.
 If you are not, increase what you are doing.
 A groin strain is managed differently to a tendinopathy when it comes to returning to sport, an exercise programme and training/running with pain.
 That is why it is essential you get the correct diagnosis to begin with so you can get back to your activities in an efficient manner.